 Any steps you can take towards promoting general good health will go a long way towards helping to achieve healthy skin as well as stimulating and maintaining healthy hair follicles.

 The cells that make up each strand of hair require a regular supply of key nutrients.

 Protein: Hair is primarily protein therefore sufficient protein is crucial - choose meat, chicken, fish and eggs and vegetarian protein such as legumes and pulses.

-Iron: a lack of iron can be the reason for hair loss.
-Red meat, chicken and fish provide a good source of iron and vegetarians should ensure a good supply of lentils, spinach, broccoli and other leafy green vegetables.
+Iron: a lack of iron causes hair loss.
+A good supply of red meat, chicken and fish; for vegetarians lentils, spinach, broccoli and leafy green vegetables.

-Vitamin C: is an antioxidant and aids the absorption of iron into the body so eat alongside iron rich foods - blackcurrants, blueberries, broccoli, kiwi fruit, oranges, strawberries and sweet potatoes are all good sources.
+Vitamin C: antioxidant to aid the absorption of iron into the body.
+Eat blackcurrants, blueberries, broccoli, kiwi, citrus, strawberries and sweet potatoes.

-Omega-3: fatty acids not produced by the body must be provided in the diet to keep the scalp and hair hydrated - salmon, herring, sardines, trout and mackerel along with avocado, pumpkin seeds and walnuts.
+Omega-3: fatty acids not produced by the body keep the scalp/hair hydrated; salmon, herring, sardines, trout, mackerel, avocado, pumpkin seeds and walnuts.

 Make a natural hair mask quickly and easily with 1 egg yolk, half a mashed avocado and a spoonful of honey.
 Massage it into your clean damp hair and leave for 30 minutes.
 Rinse thoroughly and dry.
 If you repeat this every week or so you'll soon notice a difference.